 G Suite does not support Public Folders in the sense that Exchange uses them.
 However, you can implement similar functionality by using Google Groups to create a collaborative inbox, or by using shared files and folders in Google Drive.

-An admin database is an IBM® Notes® database that’s part of the G Suite Migration for IBM Notes (GSMIN) application.
-A migration administrator uses it to configure a migration for an IBM Domino® domain.
+An admin database is an HCL Notes database that’s part of the G Suite Migration for HCL Notes (GSMIN, formerly G Suite Migration for IBM Notes) application.
+A migration administrator uses the admin database to configure a migration for an HCL Domino domain.

 Administrators use a Domino directory to manage a Domino system.
 It contains information about users, servers, and groups, as well as any custom entries you added.